Fabric Structure and Design Pinpoint Details

 Open field

-How to Identify warp and weft in fabric?
+How to Identify Warp and weft in fabric?

 2. Weft yarn has more crimp than warp yarn.